supercool/AviaryImageEditor/README.md

 ## Basic Usage Example

-With the plugin successfully installed follow these steps to make edits to images.
+With the plugin successfully installed follow these steps to make edits to images:

 1. Navigate to your Assets page in Craft.
 2. Tick the image you wish to edit (only one image can be edited at a time).